Project Name: CSX Intermodal Terminal

 TOTAL GEOWEB-REINFORCED PROJECT:

 A total of 1.75 acres of laydown yard was stabilized with the GEOWEB Cellular Confinement System in May of 2015.
-As of December 2015, the areas were functioning according the requirements set by CSX.
+As of December 2015, the areas were functioning according to the requirements set by CSX.

 ANCHORING OF GEOWEB SECTIONS

-ATRA® Stake Clips are temporary or permanent anchors to facilitate construction of GEOWEB sections.
+ATRA® Stake Clips are temporary or permanent anchors to facilitate the construction of the GEOWEB sections.
 The lipped arm of the ATRA stake clip head makes a secure connection with the GEOWEB cell wall.
 ATRA® Drivers are used with ATRA anchors to drive anchors quickly and efficiently.